gunesnt/student-card-designer/README.md

 - Manipulation on the PDF

   I used a library called `@react-pdf/renderer`.
 With this, I designed a structure that works between HTML and PDF File

-Overall, It was a good challenge for me, I didn't experienced a situation like this before and it was also good to understand what's it like your work.
-I learned a lot from making it.
-Thank you for the assignment.